 New version of RefWorks: Fall 2016 update

 The initial release of a "new" RefWorks platform became available on January 18, 2016.
 The current (legacy) RefWorks platform is unaffected: new accounts may be created and existing RefWorks accounts remain unchanged.
-The new RefWorks is expected to receive updates throughout 2016 which will add current (legacy) RefWorks features now lacking in the new RefWorks, i.e. ability to attach image files, ability to attach multiple files to a record, ability to display the interface in non-English languages, etc. The legacy RefWorks platform is expected to retire in January 2018.
+The new RefWorks is expected to receive updates into 2017 which will add current (legacy) RefWorks features now lacking in the new RefWorks, i.e. ability to create multiple accounts; ability to attach image, audio, and video files; ability to attach multiple files to a record; ability to browse and search indexes for author, periodical title, or descriptor; ability to apply global edits; ability to de-duplicate upon import; etc. The current (legacy) RefWorks platform is expected to retire in 2018.

 To explore the new RefWorks, use your Stanford email to create your new RefWorks login.
 You will have the option to import references from a legacy RefWorks account, both during the new account set-up as well as anytime from within the new account.
 Importing references into the new platform will not affect your current (legacy) RefWorks account.
 You may continue to work in your current (legacy) RefWorks account and use the import feature to regularly move changes from your legacy account into your new RefWorks account.

 The new RefWorks was originally called Flow.
 All previously-created Flow accounts exist on the new RefWorks platform.
 To access your Flow references, use your Flow login and password on the new RefWorks platform.
 A user guide (pdf) for a smoother transition from Flow to the new RefWorks is available.